 Sarah Williams (Food Growing Programme Manager, also Capital Growth - part of London Food Link)

 Sarah Williams is the Food Growing Programme Manager for Sustain.
 Sarah Williams joined Sustain in 2009, and is part of the Capital Growth team who successfully supported 2,012 new community food growing spaces by the end of 2012 in London.
 Sarah has also been involved in developing and fundraising for new areas of work, including the national Big Dig programme and work on health and food growing.
 Previous roles have involved working with various community groups, particularly at Groundwork East London where she was involved in various environmental regeneration projects.
 Sarah was also the Strategic Manager of the Newham Food Access Partnership, where for four years she coordinated the implementation a Food and Nutrition Strategic Plan.
 Sarah has a Masters in Leadership for Sustainable Development, achieved through the Forum for the Future’s Masters Programme, which involved a variety of high profile work placements including Friends of the Earth, The Cabinet Office, BBC Wildlife magazine and B&Q Head Office.

-Chris Young is Project Officer for the Real Bread Campaign (including running its supporter network and editing True Loaf magazine) and runs the London Food Link supporter network (including editing The Jellied Eel magazine.
-He sees working for Sustain as the perfect way to match his experience in communication, belief in the right to better food for all and interests as a keen homebaker.
-Prior to joining the Real Bread Campaign, Chris was in food and drink PR, working on accounts including an anti-hunger charity, a local food directory and whole range of independent pubs and restaurants.
+Chris Young coordinates the Real Bread Campaign (including running its supporter network and editing True Loaf magazine) and runs the London Food Link supporter network (including editing The Jellied Eel magazine.
+He sees working for Sustain as the perfect way to match his experience in communication and belief in the right to better food for all.
+Prior to running away to join Sustain in 2009, Chris was in food and drink PR, working on accounts including an anti-hunger charity, a local food directory and whole range of independent pubs and restaurants.